unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

 #### Using Dropbox to sync files

-Detailed guide on how to setup Dropbox via Rclone written by Hoolies:
+Detailed guide on how to setup Dropbox via Rclone written by HollerPots:

 https://hoolis.net/posts/rev2.html